thoughtspot/thoughtspot.github.io/_spotiq/customization.md

 ![]({{ site.baseurl }}/images/spotiq-where-customize.png)

-Regardless of where you are in the ThoughtSpot UI, the SpotIQ **SpotIQ analysis** window has the same layout.
+Regardless of where you are in the ThoughtSpot UI, the **SpotIQ** window has the same layout.
 The columns, of course, are specific to the data you launched the dialog from.

 ![]({{ site.baseurl }}/images/spotiq-customize-analysis-include.png)